 "The Bureau was established in the War Department in 1865 to undertake the relief effort and the unprecedented social reconstruction that would bring freed people to full citizenship.
 It issued food and clothing, operated hospitals and temporary camps, helped locate family members, promoted education, helped freedmen legalize marriages, provided employment, supervised labor contracts, provided legal representation, investigated racial confrontations, settled freedmen on abandoned or confiscated lands, and worked with African American soldiers and sailors and their heirs to secure back pay, bounty payments, and pensions."

-Several generations of a family are pictured on Smith's Plantation, South Carolina, ca. 1862.
+Several generations on Smith's Plantation, South Carolina, ca. 1862.
 (Library of Congress)

 National Archives Guide to Freedmen's Bureau Field Office Records